About W.E.B. Du Bois

 "W.E.B.
 Du Bois (1863-1963)."
 Forrest Baird offers a biographical sketch and then comments on Du Bois' philosophical influences, specifically G.W.F.
 Hegel, in The Souls of Black Folk.

 "W.E.B.
-Du Bois as a Study Abroad Student in Germany, 1892-1894" by Hamilton Beck.
-This essay -- from Frontiers: The Interdisciplinary Journal of Study Abroad (v.
-II, Fall 1996) -- highlights DuBois' experiences as they relate to the formation of his sense of self-identity as well as his later intellectual development.
+Du Bois as a Study Abroad Student in Germany, 1892-1894" by Hamilton Beck [PDF file: 95 KB].
+This essay—from Frontiers: The Interdisciplinary Journal of Study Abroad (v.
+II, Fall 1996)—highlights DuBois' experiences as they relate to the formation of his sense of self-identity as well as his later intellectual development.

 "W.E.B.
 DuBois, Scholar, 1868-1963."
 This brief bio of Du Bois is part of the Massachusetts Hall of Black Achievement at Bridgewater State College.

-* Also please note a book review: Jean Blake wrote a review of Broderick's book (International Socialist Review, Vol.21 No. 1, Winter 1960).
+* This book review is still accessible: Jean Blake wrote a review of Broderick's book (International Socialist Review, Vol.21 No. 1, Winter 1960).

 "W.E.B.
 Du Bois Biographical Essay" by Kerry W. Buckley (W.E.B.
 Du Bois Library, University of Massachusetts, Amherst).
 Buckley provides a straightforward précis.
 A timeline is available of Du Bois' life.
 [Links were updated on 14 November 2005.]